 The fermented anchovies are slowly pressed to yield the salty and fishy sauce.
 A good fish sauce is one that’s drawn directly from the first press of a single vat and is unmixed with other batches and not diluted with water.

 Phu Quoc, an island off the southwest coast of Vietnam, is believed to be the home of black anchovy, producing the best fish sauce in the country.
 Pure fish sauce from this island features a touch of sweetness, a mineral flavor, and caramel notes.

 Making A Standard Vietnamese Dipping Sauce

-From the same fish sauce extracted from anchovies, there are endless variances of dipping sauces that can be made for various dishes.
+From the same sauce extracted from anchovies, there are endless varieties of dipping sauces that can be made for various dishes.
 They are set apart by their flavors and level of saltiness.

 Fish sauce is the most common condiment when it comes to Vietnamese cuisine.
 It’s used to add flavor and texture to a dish, such as bun cha, banh xeo, and banh cuon.
 Instead of applying it while cooking like many sauces, the food is typically placed or dipped into the sauce.

 By combining with sugar, water, rice vinegar, garlic, chili, fresh lime, or kumquat, the dipping sauce, though still salty, has a lighter taste than its original sauce.
 Its flavor is commonly sweet, sour, salty, and spicy.